wbebiolabs/WBE-Biolabs/src/posts/2022-01-17-protocols.md

 NOTE: this step can be skipped and directly proceed to step 0B04: transformation.

-Ligation of the fPIC9K-xαFactor/EcoRI fragment from step 0B02 using T4 DNA ligase will produce a 9,004 bp circularized plasmid named pPIC3.5Kwbe as shown in figure 13.
+Ligation of the fPIC9K-xαFactor/*EcoR*I fragment from step 0B02 using T4 DNA ligase will produce a 9,004 bp circularized plasmid named pPIC3.5Kwbe as shown in figure 13.

 |*Figure 13.
 Map of pPIC3.5Kwbe*|
 | --- |
 |![Map of pPIC3.5Kwbe](/assets/images/posts/0B03-pPIC3.5Kwbe.png "Map of pPIC3.5Kwbe")|

-##### Step 0B04 - Transformation into E. coli DH5α competent cells
+##### Step 0B04 - Transformation into *E. coli* DH5α competent cells

-The PCR product from step 0B01 is transformed into E. coli DH5α competent cells using the standard protocol.
+The PCR product from step 0B01 is transformed into *E. coli* DH5α competent cells using the standard protocol.
 Homologous recombination on the PCR product will create the circular pPIC3.5Kwbe (figure 13).

 ##### Step 0B05 - Plasmid Integrity Verification